JLArias311/Good_ReadMe_Generator/Develop/README.md

 ## Usage

-cjsdncjd
+To run the application the user will have to install all dependencies first.
+It contains a package.json that lists the dependent programs.

 ## License

-This project is licensed under the GPL 3.0 license.
+This project is licensed under the MIT license.

 ## Contributing

-ndjsnxs
+To contribute to the repo please follow Contributor Code of Conduct(https://www.contributor-covenant.org/version/2/0/code_of_conduct/code_of_conduct.txt)

 ## Tests